As a driver of a motor vehicle you are required to ensure that you have insurance in place to drive the vehicle.

 It is important to review your insurance policy to ensure you are sufficiently covered.
 Even if you have ‘Fully Comprehensive’ insurance cover, it does not provide you with the green light to drive any other vehicle.
 Be aware of the conditions within your policy.

-With the Just Motor Law service you have access to a specialist team of solicitors who carefully examine the circumstances surrounding the allegation all with the aim to establish a defence that could mitigate any potential penalties.
+With our Motor Law service you have access to a specialist team of solicitors who carefully examine the circumstances surrounding the allegation all with the aim to establish a defence that could mitigate any potential penalties.

 Driving Without Insurance